Teddy-van-Jerry/seuthesis2024b/fonts/README.md

 | SimSun 中易宋体 | `Simsun.ttc` |
 | SimHei 中易黑体 | `SimHei.ttf` |
 | Fangsong 仿宋 | `Fangsong.ttf` |

+> [!TIP]
+> Why is it so troublesome to set up the fonts?
+> Because the school requires the use of those *proprietary* fonts!
+> We could have used open-source alternatives, for example the *TeX Gyre* fonts for English and *Source Han* for Chinese.
+> You may use option `use tex font` if you want to use `TeX Gyre Terms` to replace `Times New Roman`.

 ## Fonts Provided by LaTeX